 Will stores close on Thanksgiving 2020?

 However, due in part to the coronavirus outbreak, some major store chains will actually close their doors on Thanksgiving in the US in 2020 for the first time in several years.
 USA Today reports that Walmart, Target, Kohl’s, and Best Buy will keep their physical stores closed on Thanksgiving Day in 2020.
-There’s no word yet on when these retailers will open their locations again for Black Friday 2020.
 Other retailers that traditionally shut down their stores on Thanksgiving include Apple stores, along with Costco, Sam’s Club, Home Depot, and Lowe’s.

 Hopefully, you now know when Black Friday 2020 happens this year (November 27, in case you missed it).
 You also know now where the term came from and how it spread and morphed into the biggest single shopping event of the year.